MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsOnlineLisCivicAddress.md

 Use the \`Set-CsOnlineLisCivicAddress\` cmdlet to modify an existing civic address which has not been validated.
 Validated civic addresses cannot be modified.

+> [!Note]
-**Note:** This cmdlet is only available for public use with limited countries and certain fields.
+> This cmdlet is only available for public use with limited countries and certain fields.
 The remaining countries and fields are for Microsoft internal use only.

 ## SYNTAX